 A small water leak can add up to a big deal.
-The average household leak can account for almost 10,000 gallons of water waste each year.
-Ten percent of household water leaks can waste as much as 90 gallons of water per day, according to the Environmental Protection Agency.
+According to the Environmental Protection Agency, the average household leak can account for almost 10,000 gallons of water waste each year.

 Wasted water is bad news for your home, the environment, and, of course, your wallet.
-Keep reading to learn where common leaks occur around your home and how to stop them in their tracks.
+Keep reading to learn where common household water leaks occur around your home, how to stop them in their tracks and how to prevent future leaks from occurring.

 Common Causes of Water Leaks